Muslim nations slam India over insulting remarks about Islam

 The controversial remarks follow increasing violence targeting India’s Muslim minority carried out by Hindu nationalists who have been emboldened by Modi’s regular silence about such attacks since he was first elected in 2014.

-Over the years, Indian Muslims have been often targeted for everything from their food and clothing style to inter-religious marriages.
-Watchdog groups such as Human Rights Watch and Amnesty International have warned that attacks could escalate.

-Rights groups have also accused Modi’s ruling party of looking the other way and sometimes enabling hate speech against Muslims, who are 14% of India’s 1.4 billion people but still numerous enough to be the second-largest Muslim population of any nation.
+Over the years, Indian Muslims have often been targeted for everything from their food and clothing style to inter-religious marriages.
+Rights groups such as Human Rights Watch and Amnesty International have warned that attacks could escalate.
+They have also accused Modi’s governing party of looking the other way and sometimes enabling hate speech against Muslims, who comprise 14% of India’s 1.4 billion people but are still numerous enough to be the second-largest Muslim population of any nation.

-Modi’s party denies the accusations, but India’s Muslims say attacks against them and their faith have become relentless.
+Modi’s party denies the accusations, but India’s Muslims say attacks against them and their faith have increased sharply.

-The anger has been growing since last week after the two spokespeople, Nupur Sharma and Naveen Jindal, made speculative remarks that were seen as insulting Islam’s Prophet Mohammed and his wife Aisha.
+The anger has been growing since last week after the two spokespeople, Nupur Sharma and Naveen Jindal, made speculative remarks that were seen as insulting Islam’s Prophet Prophet Muhammad and his wife Aisha.

-Later, Saudi Arabia and Iran also lodged complaints with India, and the Jeddha-based Organization of Islamic Cooperation, or the OIC, said the remarks came in a “context of intensifying hatred and abuse toward Islam in India and systematic practices against Muslims.”
+Later, Saudi Arabia and Iran also lodged complaints with India, and the Jeddha-based Organization of Islamic Cooperation said the remarks came in a “context of intensifying hatred and abuse toward Islam in India and systematic practices against Muslims.”

-New Delhi has made no comment so far over protests lodged by Muslim nations, but India’s Foreign Ministry on Monday rejected comments by the OIC as “unwarranted” and “narrow-minded.”
-On Sunday, India’s embassies in Qatar and Doha released a statement saying the views expressed against the Prophet and Islam were not that of the Indian government but made by “fringe elements.”
-Both statements said that strong action has already been taken against those who made the derogatory remarks.
+New Delhi has made no comment so far over the protests lodged by Arab nations, but the Foreign Ministry on Monday rejected the comments by the OIC as “unwarranted” and “narrow-minded.”
+On Sunday, India’s embassies in Qatar and Doha released a statement saying the views expressed against the Prophet Muhammad and Islam were not those of the Indian government and were made by “fringe elements.”
+Both statements said that strong action had already been taken against those who made the derogatory remarks.

-The criticism from Muslim countries, however, was severe, indicating that insulting Prophet Mohammad was a red line.
+The criticism from Muslim countries, however, was severe, indicating that insulting Prophet Muhammad was a red line.

-Qatar’s Foreign Ministry said it expected a “public apology” from the Indian government and Kuwait warned that if the comments go unpunished, India would see “an increase of extremism and hatred.”
-The Grand Mufti of the sultanate of Oman described the “obscene rudeness” of Modi’s party toward Islam as a form of “war.”
-And Riyadh said the comments were “insulting” and called for “respect for beliefs and religions.”
+Qatar’s Foreign Ministry said it expected a public apology from the Indian government, and Kuwait warned that if the comments go unpunished, India would see “an increase of extremism and hatred.”
+The Grand Mufti of Oman described the “obscene rudeness” of Modi’s party toward Islam as a form of “war.”
+And Riyadh said the comments were insulting and called for “respect for beliefs and religions.”

 The remarks made by Sharma during a TV program in India and Jindal in a tweet risk damaging India’s ties with Arab nations.